neoforged/Documentation/docs/resources/reloadlisteners.md

 MyObject myObject = MyReloadListener.INSTANCE.get(Identifier.fromNamespaceAndPath("mymod", "example"));
 ```

 Note that `SimpleJsonResourceReloadListener` goes through the resource packs top to bottom, and only retains the top-most entry for each filename.
-If you wish to perform merging (similar to e.g. tags) or other operations that involve all the files for each filename from different resource/data packs, see the next section.
+If you wish to perform merging (similar to e.g. [tags][tags]) or other operations that involve all the files for each filename from different resource/data packs, see the next section.

 ### `SimplePreparableReloadListener`